English – M.A.

 Students who have taken an ENGL 4XXX course as an undergraduate at West Georgia cannot receive credit toward the M.A. degree in English for the concurrent ENGL 5XXX course unless the student and/or instructor can provide evidence that the content of the course (readings, topics, etc.) is significantly different than when he/she took it as an ENGL 4XXX course.

 Upon completion of all course work, the candidate for the M.A. must pass a comprehensive oral exam based on a reading list given out to students at the time of their acceptance into the program.
 This oral examination may be retaken once.
-For students completing a thesis, a separate oral defense of the thesis is also required.
+For students completing a thesis or capstone project, a separate oral defense of the thesis or capstone project is also required.
 See the Director of Graduate Studies in English for details and for required advisement before registering for classes each term.